Khan/react-native-codegen/Tutorial.md

 ## The Configuration

-You edit the `./codegen.yaml` config file in the `mobile-shared-views` repo:
+You edit the `./codegen.yaml` config file in the `mobile-shared-views` repo, to specify what java & swift types correspond to the types you're using in the `BookmarksView`.

 ```yaml
 types: